 Week 18: Applications and implications (Forest Fairy planning)

-Fab Academy Applications and implications asks me to plan the final masterpiece: tie the course units together and answer a fixed checklist that becomes the BOM and a scope contract.
+Fab Academy Applications and implications asks me to plan the final masterpiece: tie the course units together and answer a fixed checklist that becomes the BOM and a scope list.
 The companion Project Development assignment also needs a draft summary slide and about a one-minute video, linked from the class final-presentation schedule.
 The individual work below is Forest Fairy (森之精灵): a conversational potted-plant robot that monitors a live chili pepper plant (辣椒), moves, and connects over WiFi.
 Details live on final-project.html; build evidence is spread across Weeks 2–17.

 Individual assignment: project planning checklist